qadron/toq/README.md

 This repository holds *only* the protocol specification although there currently are 2 (more like 1.5) available implementations of the protocol:

  - Arachni-RPC EM -- Uses EventMachine for network related operations and provides both a client and a server, this is the one used by Arachni.
- - Arachni-RPC Client Pure -- Provides a synchronous client using pure Ruby OpenSSL sockets and has no 3rd party dependencies.
+ - Arachni-RPC Pure -- Provides a synchronous client using pure Ruby OpenSSL sockets and has no 3rd party dependencies.

 ## Features